 Coalition partners have called on the Spanish government to control Spain electricity prices by putting a ceiling on these, however because of European market rules for electricity, the Spanish government insists that they are unable to do so.
 Teresa Ribera, Minister for the Ecological Transition, responded to this request by saying: “To say that we can solve this with a decree generates false hopes....Look what is happening in the rest of Europe, it is not a problem that is specific to Spain.”

 For Spain’s electricity costs to fall, a larger scale change needs to be made in Brussels by the European Union, and they have no intention of doing so: that means that the problem of soaring electricity prices in Spain isn’t one that is set to disappear any time soon.

 Have you always dreamt of living in Spain or retiring to Spain?
-Whether you’re looking for golden mile properties in Marbella or bargain property ready for renovation in Andalucia, our local property experts are perfectly placed to turn your dreams into a reality.
+Whether you’re looking for golden mile properties in Marbella or a bargain property ready for renovation in Mijas Costa, Right Casa Estates are your local Costa Del Sol estate agents, perfectly placed to turn your dreams into a reality.
 Why not get in touch to find out more about how we can help you.